inkle/ink/Documentation/WritingWithInk.md

 	*	-> out_of_options

-We can use the square-bracket notation here as well:
+We can use weave notation to continue after a blank choice; the syntax for which is slightly curious:

+	* 	->
-	* [] Mulder never could explain how he got out of that burning box car. -> season_2
+		Mulder never could explain how he got out of that burning box car. -> season_2

+... the "divert nowhere" syntax being intended to indicate "just keep going".

 #### Example of a fallback choice